robang74/redfishos/forum/quick-start-guide.md

 * `supl.google.com:7276` (default)
 * `supl.grapheneos.org:7275`

-To make these changes can be used the [terminal app](https://openrepos.net/content/lourens/fingerterm-terminal-app) that appear in the app menu when **developer mode** is enabled.
+To make these changes can be used the [terminal app](https://openrepos.net/content/lourens/fingerterm-terminal-app) that appears in the app menu when **developer mode** is enabled.
 Or a `SSH` session created using the developer tools.
 In both cases, it necessary to activate the **developer mode** and provide to the `defaultuser` a password:

 > Settings:System -> System:Developer tools -> Developer Mode -> Remote connection -> Password:Create